Geoxxll/Constraint-Satisfaction-Solver/README.md

 # ConstraintSatisfactionSolver

-This a python code that solve cinstraint satisfaction problem like sudoku problem
+This a python code that solve constraint satisfaction problem like sudoku problem